zeek/zeek/doc/frameworks/logging-input-sqlite.rst

 with version 2.2.

-Just as with the text-based input readers (please refer to the :ref:`framework-input` documentation for them), the SQLite reader can be used to read data - in this case the result of SQL queries - into tables or into events.
+Just as with the text-based input readers (please refer to the :ref:`framework-input` documentation for them and for basic information on how to use the input-framework), the SQLite reader can be used to read data - in this case the result of SQL queries - into tables or into events.

 Reading data into Tables
 ------------------------